rinkesj/viewerfx/README.md

      * json formatter
 * views
     * xml tree view with/out compact mode
+    * tree view for json file

 # TODO
 * tool data model need rework
 * time to onboard some design patterns
-* CDI for plugin mechanism - I don't like discover via classpath
+* CDI for plugin mechanism from other libs
-     * discover custom view per record type
-     * discover custom formatters per record type
+     * events
-     * discover custom parsers
+     * producers
 * configuration
     * general for tool
     * possibility load plugin config
 * select event - select anything in any view should propagate and select in other view - tricky one
-    * looks like work for javafx events
+    * looks like work for javafx events or CDI events
 * search and mark interested records
 * table view
      * show/hide columns in table